Matt-Pettit/EEE3088F-Project/README.md

 This HAT has a wide range of potential applications.
 It would be particularly useful in monitoring for satisfactory growth conditions of plants in an agricultural setting.
 Secondly, the HAT may aid with maintaining optimum food and beverage storage conditions and therein reducing the amount of consumables that perish.
 Lastly, the HAT may be set to trigger air conditioning units and dehumidifiers in hospitals such that the patients may recuperate in a steady environment.

+## 🛠️ Hardware

+The HAT is designed to attach to the STM32F051C6T6 microcontroller.
+The board includes circuitry to control power, the ability to be soft programmed and a standard pin interface on which the HAT will connect.

 ## 🤝 Contributors

 This project is being developed by three contributors: